Against Inflammation

 • Oleocanthal: This compound has anti-inflammatory properties similar to those of ibuprofen, a well-known nonsteroidal anti-inflammatory drug (NSAID) (Science News).

-Mechanisms of Anti-inflammatory Action
+Anti-inflammatory Mechanisms of Action

 Inhibition of Inflammatory Pathways

 Olive oil and its polyphenols exert anti-inflammatory effects through various mechanisms.
 One of the main ones is the inhibition of inflammatory pathways.
-In vitro and animal studies have shown that olive oil polyphenols can reduce the expression of pro-inflammatory enzymes such as cyclooxygenase-2 (COX-2) and inducible nitric oxide synthase (iNOS), as well as cytokines inflammatory agents such as tumor necrosis factor alpha (TNF-α) and interleukin-6 (IL-6) (NCBI).
+In vitro and animal studies have shown that olive oil polyphenols can reduce the expression of pro-inflammatory enzymes such as cyclooxygenase-2 (COX-2) and inducible nitric oxide synthase (iNOS), as well as inflammatory cytokines such as tumor necrosis factor alpha (TNF-α) and interleukin-6 (IL-6) (NCBI).

 Modulation of the Intestinal Microbiota

-Another mechanism through which olive oil exerts its anti-inflammatory effects is the modulation of the intestinal microbiota.
+Another mechanism through which olive oil exerts its anti-inflammatory effects is the modulation of the gut microbiota.
 Studies in animal models have shown that olive oil can improve the biodiversity of the gut microbiota, contributing to better gut health and reducing systemic inflammation (NCBI).

-Antioxidant effects
+Antioxidant Effects

 Olive oil polyphenols also act as powerful antioxidants, neutralizing free radicals and reducing oxidative stress, which is a key factor in chronic inflammation.
 Oleuropein and hydroxytyrosol, in particular, have been shown to reduce levels of reactive oxygen species (ROS) and improve histopathological signs of inflammation (NCBI).